cccbr/runningatower/content/docs/070-RingingChamber/index.md

 If unsure, seek expert advice, maybe from your Association towers and belfries committee or a professional bell hanger.

 Is the rope circle poor or very unequally spaced?
-Again, consider seeking advice as above, especially when there are ropes too close together.
+Again, consider seeking advice as above, especially when there are ropes very close together.

 ## Chiming Apparatus